An Analogue of Milnor's Invariants for Knots in 3-Manifolds: A generalization of the first non-vanishing Milnor's invariant

 \begin{definition}[Celoria \cite{celoriaac}] Two knots $K_0$ and $K_1$ in a $3$-manifold $Y$ are almost concordant $K_0 \sim_{ac} K_1$ if there are local knots $K_0^{\prime}$ and $K_1^{\prime}$ in $Y$ such that $K_0 \# K_0^{\prime}$ is concordant to $K_1 \# K_1^{\prime}$ in $Y \times I$. \end{definition}

 Now, we can see the following.

-\begin{prop} Fix $l \in \Z_{\geq 0}$ and let $K$ be a null-homologous knot in $\inlineMl$.
-Then $D(K)$ is an invariant of almost concordance in $\inlineMl$. \end{prop} \begin{proof} There is a surgery diagram for $K$ as an $l+1$-component link in $S^3$ with $0$-surgery performed on $l$ of the components (note this diagram is certainly not unique).
+\almostconc \begin{proof} There is a surgery diagram for $K$ as an $l+1$-component link in $S^3$ with $0$-surgery performed on $l$ of the components (note this diagram is certainly not unique).
 By Theorem \ref{thm:computationthm}, $D(K_i)$ is exactly the weight of the first non-vanishing Milnor invariant of this link in $S^3$ which we will call $L$.
 By abusing notation, let $K^{\prime}$ also refer to the image of the local knot inside $S^3$.
-We then see that infecting the component of $L$ corresponding to $K$ after surgery by the knot $K_i^{\prime}$ results in a link $L_i^{\prime}$ with all of the same Milnor invariants as $L_i$ by Proposition 4.2 in \cite{cottothesis}.
+We then see that infecting the component of $L$ corresponding to $K$ after surgery by the knot $K_i^{\prime}$ results in a link $L_i^{\prime}$ with all of the same Milnor invariants as $L_i$ by Otto in Proposition 4.2 of \cite{cottothesis}.
 Finally, it is clear that there is a $0$-surgery on an $l$-component sublink of $L_i^{\prime}$ gives the sum $K \# K^{\prime} \subset \inlineMl$ and thus applying Theorem \ref{thm:computationthm} again we have $D(K) = D(K \# K^{\prime})$ when $K^{\prime}$ is a local knot. \end{proof}